-To open the Breakpoints window, click View > Breakpoints or Window > Breakpoints Window.
+To open the Breakpoints window, select View > Breakpoints (Windows) or Window > Breakpoints Window (Solaris, Linux).

 NOTE Double-click a breakpoint in the Breakpoints window to display its associated source-code line in an editor window.

 Saving the Contents of the Breakpoints Window